Summer is coming for home-workers, move your office outdoor!

 Take brief breaks every half hour; at the very least take your eyes off the screen and let them rest on something in the distance.
 The best approach is to do some simple stretches while at your desk, such as stretching your neck, shoulders, arms and legs.
 Every one or two hours, leave your desk to walk around to get your blood flowing and move your muscles.
 Apps to remind you to do this are useful, such as StandApp for Apple products.
 Lounge-tek support keeps you free to move: it’s easy to get up and take a break , coming back with all things and your work as you leaved, like a traditional desktop.

-Also computers work better with a laptop stand.
+Also laptop computers work better with a laptop stand.

 Textile and irregular surfaces (typical to support laptop with legs) may stop the cooling airflow of Laptop causing overheating and low performances.
 Lounge-tek supports have a drilled tray and are provided of coolfits to improve airflow under the laptop where usually are positioned air vents.

-A wi-fi zone and a power point to recharge.
+A wi-fi zone with power point to recharge your devices.

 Someone, like writers or project manager can works offline with personal productivity software.
 Most of people need to surf the web and mainly it’s enough to be connected to the house wi-fi.
 Sometimes could be helpful a wi-fi extender but Most smartphones have downloadable apps that allow you to tether your laptop to the phone and use it as an Internet hotspot.
 Or, you could buy an attachment (USB Keys, Cube) for your laptop that allows wireless Internet access almost anywhere (with a fee, of course).
 You need also a power point or a solar cell to recharge your laptop.